 Announcing FREE organic waste drop-off in Nashville!
-Starting October 1st, Davidson County residents will be able to drop their food and lawn & garden waste at the East and Omohundro Convenience Centers as part of the Nashville Zero-Waste Initiative.
+Davidson County residents can drop their food and lawn & garden waste at the East and Omohundro Convenience Centers as part of the Nashville Zero-Waste Initiative.
 Bring your compostables and we’ll do the rest.
 Reduce Waste.
 Help the environment.
 Make a difference.

 The Compost Company is creating a more sustainable future by removing organic waste from our landfills and returning it to the soil.
 In doing so, we offer reduced waste-disposal fees for restaurants, grocery stores, coffee shops and more, reduce greenhouse gas emissions, and create the highest quality organic soil and mulch products for farmers, gardeners and landscapers.

 We provide collection and drop-off services for all types of organic waste to help you meet your sustainability goals.
 Let us show you how easy and cost-effective food waste recycling can be.

 We’ve perfected the process of converting your organic waste into high quality soil amendments, diverting food waste from landfills and reducing greenhouse gases along the way.

 We provide nutrient-rich soil amendments such as compost, mulch, and topsoil blends, helping your plants and gardens thrive.
 Build soil health in your vegetable garden, raised beds and flower beds.
 We also brew compost tea for application on lawns and gardens.

 Whether you are a restaurant, grocery store, hotel, or school, let us take care of your organic waste and help you reach your sustainability goals.

 Help your plants, gardens, and landscaping installations thrive with natural, nutrient-rich soil amendments.